We know that sometimes understanding your energy statement can be a bit complicated, so we have put together a short guide that breaks down your bill.

 - Your account number, statement reference and statement date.
 If you need to talk to us about your bill, this information is useful for us.

 - Your account balance at the end of your previous statement.

 - Total cost of your energy usage, standing charges and VAT during this billing period.
 If you are a dual fuel customer this includes your electricity and gas.

-- Your Direct Debit payment into your account as credit.
+- Direct Debit payments or one-off payments made into your account as credit.

 Electricity charge breakdown